sakshiudeshi/Callisto/README.md

 # Callisto: Entropy based test generation and data quality assessment for Machine Learning Systems

+Callisto is a novel test generation and data quality assessment framework.
+To the best of our knowledge, Callisto is the first blackbox framework to leverage the uncertainty in the prediction and systematically generate new test cases for ML classifiers.
+Our evaluation of Callisto on four real world data sets reveals thousands of errors.
+We also show that leveraging the uncertainty in prediction can increase the number of erroneous test cases up to a factor of 20, as compared to when no such knowledge is used for testing.

+Callisto has the capability to detect low quality data in the datasets that may contain mislabelled data.
+We conduct and present an extensive user study to validate the results of Callisto on identifying low quality data from four state-of-the-art real world datasets.

 ### Dependencies
 * Python 3
 * Keras